 - Keep in mind, this recipe wasn’t tested to be eggless, so go into it with an open mind and maybe make half a batch!

 - Cream cheese frosting: If you’re looking for a vegan frosting, I love this one from Simple Mills to pair with these chewy carrot cake cookies.
+I also love my brown butter cream cheese frosting.

 Tips and tricks for chewy pumpkin sandwich cookies: